 - the capsicum plant requires soil temperatures above 15°C for good growth.

-- the capsicum seeds germinate a temperature above 20°C.
+- the capsicum seeds germinate at a temperature above 20°C.

-- Capsicum plants are heat tolerant, the plant can bare temperatures above 35°C and below 10°C.
+- Capsicum plants are heat tolerant, the plant can bear temperatures above 35°C and below 10°C.

 - The ideal growing temperature capsicum in the container is 21-32°C.